Tapotupotu Bay to Te Rerenga Wairua (Cape Reinga)

 Time: 1 hr 40 min

-This section of the track affords stunning coastal views back to Spirits Bay as you walk, and views of the Cape Reinga lighthouse.
+This section of the track affords stunning coastal views back to Spirits Bay and of the Cape Reinga lighthouse.
 Sandy Bay is a lovely beach for swimming, fishing or relaxing, and has a stream.

-On this section you exit Sandy Bay at the far end of the beach.
-From here, the track climbs steeply and quickly to Cape Reinga.
-Be prepared for cars, buses and lots of tourists!
+On this section, you exit Sandy Bay at the western end of the beach.
+From here, the track climbs steeply and quickly to Te Rerenga Wairua (Cape Reinga).
 Toilets are available here.

 Notice the area off the lighthouse where the seas meet, and catch the views of the Three Kings Islands towards the north/northwest.

-This track from Tapotupotu Bay to Cape Reinga forms part of the Te Paki Coastal Track.
+This track from Tapotupotu Bay to Te Rerenga Wairua (Cape Reinga) forms part of the Te Paki Coastal Track.

 View a map of the area